-Dr. Marquette teaches educators, parents, and youth, including persons with Autism Spectrum and related disabilities how to support their adaptation so they can progress toward career and community living goals.
-For 3 decades, her experiences have spanned being a special educator teacher, school transition administrator, author, qualitative researcher, conference speaker, an adjunct professor at Bellarmine University and an art business manager.
+Dr Marquette’s experiences have spanned over three decades as a special educator teacher, school transition administrator, author, qualitative researcher, conference speaker, an adjunct professor at Bellarmine University and an art business manager.

 She walks her talk as she has an adult autistic son.
-With recognition of his strengths and interests in creating his art and with his social emotional challenges, she helped him create a quality of life with interdependence.
+With recognition of his strengths and interests in creating his art and with his social emotional challenges, she helped him create a life of his own with quality and interdependence.

 Dr. Marquette earned her Ph.D. in 2007 through Educational Leadership, Human Resources, and Education Administration at University of Louisville.
-She conducted qualitative research on youth with Autism Spectrum and their families and how they built a quality of life to employment, college, community living, all while facing challenges and insurmountable obstacles.
+She conducted qualitative research with over 800 participants: youth with Autism Spectrum, their families, and their educators and therapists.
+She discovered their lived experiences on how they built a quality of life to employment, college, community living, all while facing challenges and insurmountable obstacles.

 She has been endorsed by highly recognized colleagues in the disability field for skills in Autism Spectrum Disorders, Training, and Research.
 In 2007, Jackie earned a Ph.D. in Educational Leadership, Human Resources, and Education Administration at University of Louisville.

 Dr Jackie Marquette developed the Marquette Strengths and Career Index (MSCI).
-It is perfect for every student or young adult who wants to learn about a career right for them.
-Students, parents, and teachers will feel relieved to learn everything that can go right in knowing the value of strengths, self-advocacy for safety, and career options that can shape their lives. https://citybearpress.com/marquette-strength-index/
+It is practical for every student or young adult who wants to learn about a career right for them.
+Students, parents, and teachers will feel relieved to learn everything that can go right in knowing the value of strengths, self-awareness to self-advocacy for safety, and career options that can shape their lives. https://citybearpress.com/marquette-strength-index/